GoogleChrome/developer.chrome.com/site/en/docs/extensions/migrating/mv2-sunset/index.md

 coming months.
 We will provide at least 6 months between a timeline announcement and any experiments deprecating MV2 features.

-Before announcing a new timeline, we will address prioritized platform gaps and close critical bugs.
+Before announcing a new timeline, we are addressing prioritized platform gaps and closing critical bugs.
 You can track these on the [Known Issues][known-issues] page.

 For more information, see our [most recent post][mailing-list-update] on the chromium-extensions mailing list.